Abdullah007noman/sorting-algorithm/README.md

 ## 2.Selection Sort
 Description:
-Selection Sort works by repeatedly selecting the smallest (or largest, depending on the order) element from the unsorted portion of the list and swapping it with the first unsorted element.
-This process continues until the entire list is sorted.
+In Selection Sort, the smallest (or largest, depending on the order) element is repeatedly selected from the unsorted portion of the list, where it is swapped with the first unsorted element.
+This procedure is repeated until the list is sorted.

 ## Time Complexity <br />
 Worst-case: O(n²)